Heart and Blood Conditions

 What is double inlet left ventricle?

 Double inlet left ventricle is a rare birth defect in the heart.

 Normally, the tricuspid valve leads into the right pumping chamber (ventricle), and the mitral valve leads into the left ventricle.
 These valves act as 1-way doors, allowing blood to flow from the atria to the ventricles without letting blood back into the atria.
 A wall called the septum separates the ventricles.

 In babies with this defect, both the tricuspid valve and the mitral valve let blood flow into the left ventricle.
 Only the left ventricle works.
 Because the right ventricle is not being used, it is small and not well developed.

-This is also called a single-ventricle heart defect because children with this defect have only one pumping chamber in their heart that works.
-Single-ventricle defects are some of the most complex heart birth defects.
+This is also called a single-ventricle heart defect because children with this defect only have 1 ventricle in their heart that works.
+Single-ventricle defects are some of the most complex heart-related birth defects.